 About the President’s Advisory Council on Faith-based and Neighborhood Partnerships

-- Making recommendations to the President and the Administration on changes in policies, programs, and practices.
+- Making recommendations to the President and the Administration on changes in policies, programs, and practices

-The Council, after conducting its research, reviews, and deliberation, submits written reports of its recommendations.
+After conducting its research, reviews, and deliberation, the Council submits written reports of its recommendations.

 President's Advisory Council 2012

 The issue of trafficking in persons and modern day slavery has been the focus of the current Advisory Council on Faith-based and Neighborhood Partnerships in 2012 and 2013.
 Read the Council's April 2013 report on this subject, Building Partnerships to Eradicate Modern Day Slavery